Deafness: Schooling

-Parents of deaf and hard-of-hearing children often encounter difficulties when choosing an educational setting for their child.
-They may consider the needs and abilities of the child, how the school can make accommodations for the child, and the school environment itself.
+Parents of d/Deaf and hard-of-hearing children often encounter difficulties when choosing an educational setting for their child.
+They may consider the child's needs and abilities, how the school can accommodate the child, and the school environment itself.
 Both the child and the parent may benefit from trial and error with different schools, to identify the best available environment.